-Tribeca Film Festival named Matt one of the ten filmmakers of the future and Dazed put him on their list of top 100 creative influencers of 2015.
+Tribeca Film Festival named Matt one of ten filmmakers of the future and Dazed put him on their list of top 100 creative influencers of 2015.
 Selected clients include Gucci, Givenchy, Rick Owens, Patrick Wolf, Hercules and Love Affair, Austra, Marc Jacobs, Mykki Blanco, and Stefano Pilati.
-His work has been featured on Channel 4 UK and BBC and in publications, such as Dazed, Fader, and Vogue.
+His work has been featured on Channel 4 UK and BBC and in publications such as Dazed, Fader, and Vogue.
 In 2016, Matt represented PRETTYBIRD at the Cannes Lions International Festival of Creativity panel “Make Some Room,” a collaboration with SapientNitro that discussed the entertainment industry’s lack of inclusion and access.

-Matt Lambert has a gift for spearheading delicate and moving music videos, all whilst focusing on powerful topics such as gender inclusion, diversity, and sexual identity.
+Matt has a gift for spearheading delicate and moving music videos, focusing on powerful topics such as gender inclusion, diversity, and sexual identity.
 His most awarded work, a long-form music video for Mykki Blanco’s “High School Never Ends,” presents a queer adaptation of the Shakespearean tragedy, Romeo and Juliet.
 The video screened at the 2017 SXSW Film Festival and was shortlisted at the 2016 CICLOPE Festival, nominated for two 2016 UKMVAs, and won “Best Cinematography in a Music Video” at the 2016 Camerimage Festival.

 In the last quarter of 2018, he teamed with Stefano Pilati to creative direct all film content, including the live stream footage for the launch of Pilati’s fashion brand “Random Identities.”

-In 2019, Matt contributed a number of his photographs to “The Body Is an Instrument” benefit exhibition at the Tom of Finland Foundation.
+In 2019, Matt contributed a number of his photographs to “The Body Is An Instrument” benefit exhibition at the Tom of Finland Foundation.
 The series presents work from a number of emerging, established, and influential queer artists to demonstrate the interconnected nature of art, sex, and science.